itsdrewmiller/hacktive-directathon/README.md

 1. Install mongodb and node
 2. Create a facebook app and note the id and key
-3.	create a config.json file - something like this:
+3.	create a config.json file - something like this

 		{
 			"fbSettings": {